RobertWHurst/Guard/readme.md

 Guard
 =====

-Guard is a simple type checker that aims to make it easier to check the types of arguments or values in a function.
+Guard is a simple type checker function that aims to make it easier to check the types of arguments or values in a function.
+When a guard finds an invalid value it throws an error.
+The error thrown has a modified stack trace that originates from where guard was called to make for easier debugging.

 ```
 npm install type-guard